shopware5/devdocs/source/developers-guide/rest-api/examples/batch/index.md

 * Variant
 * Translation

-To use the batch mode, send a PUT request without a id in the URL.
+To use the batch mode, send a PUT request without an id in the URL.

 ```php
 $restClient->put(